Kansas City, MO

 June 15, 2009

 We are out shopping for a new loan.
 Bank Midwest stated that even if we had the equity from our current home in cash, they could not confirm that they would give us a loan.
-Well, who in their right mind would sell the house that they are currently living in, and not have a loan to start building our home.
+Well, who in their right mind would sell the house that they are currently living in, and not have a loan to start building their home.
 Well at this point I am in my right mind, so back to square one.

 July 29, 2009

 Nothing new to report.
 We have submitted a loan application with Farm Credit Services in St Joseph Missouri, so we are waiting to see if we get approved to start construction.
 I hope it is soon.
 I surely would not like to be building a house in the middle of a MidWest winter.
 Joette with FCS has been a pleasure to work with.
-It is great to hear options of how to build our house in the market rather than, You need to build a different kind of house.
+It is great to hear options on how to build our house in the market rather than, you need to build a different kind of house.
 Keep your fingers crossed and I will keep everyone updated as to the progress.

 July 31,2009